wp-plugins/tinyfeedback/readme.txt

 == Screenshots ==

-1. The two currently available feedback tabs; normally placed to the left edge of the screen
+1. The two currently available feedback tabs; normally placed to the left edge of the screen.
 2. The default negative feedback form.
 3. Statistics overview in administration panel.
 4. tinyFeedback configuration options.

 == Changelog ==

+= 1.5 =
+* Added error-handling on installation
+* Implemented database versioning and wpDelta - the installation issue should now be properly resolved
+* tinyMCE re-implemented WordPress 3.3-style

 = 1.4.1 =
 * Minor update regarding default configuration